rharpalani/InventoryIQ/README.md

-# InventoryIQ
+InventoryIQ
 -----
 An ESP32 microcontroller-based inventory management solution for the computer engineering lab.
 Built as a semester-long project for Senior Design (ECE 445) at UIUC.

-## Demo Video
+Demo Video
 -----

 [![Demo Video](https://img.youtube.com/vi/PPzAGEirUPg/0.jpg)](https://youtu.be/PPzAGEirUPg)

-## Contributors
+Contributors
 -----
 - Krish Naik Aparaj
 - Rohan Harpalani
 - Rushil Duggal

-## Academic Integrity
+Academic Integrity
 -----
 In accordance with the terms of the accompanying license, the code within this project is available for use.
 However, all users, particularly those in academic settings, are required to adhere to their respective institutional policies concerning academic integrity.
-Users are advised to consult their institution's student code of conduct, as well as section below, to ensure compliance with such policies.
+Users are advised to consult their institution's student code of conduct, as well as the section below, to ensure compliance with such policies.

 It is the sole responsibility of each user to ascertain that their use of this code conforms to the standards and requirements set forth by their specific course, department, or academic institution.
 The author of this project expressly disclaims any and all responsibility for any violations of academic integrity that may occur as a result of individuals using, copying, or otherwise engaging with any portion of this code.
 Users are hereby notified that they bear full responsibility for ensuring that their use of the project's code does not infringe upon the principles and rules of academic honesty as defined by their educational institution.